 What is the recommended daily intake of protein?

-According to the 2020–2025 dietary guidelines for Americans, individuals should consume anywhere from 10 to 35 percent of their total daily calories from protein.
-In terms of the amount of protein (in grams) an average, healthy, sedentary (average) individual should consume per day, the Recommended Dietary Allowance, or RDA, is 0.8 grams of protein per kg of body weight per day.
-By this standard, a 68-kg adult would consume about 55 grams of protein per day.
+According to the 2020-2025 dietary guidelines for Americans, individuals should consume anywhere from 10 to 35 percent of their total daily calories from protein.
+In terms of the amount of protein (in grams) an average, healthy, sedentary (average) individual should consume per day, the Recommended Dietary Allowance, or RDA, is 0.8 grams of protein per kilogram of body weight per day.
+By this standard, a 150-pound adult would consume about 55 grams of protein per day.
 Though that should just be taken into consideration as a benchmark.
-It's important to note that many factors can affect the amount of protein a person should aim to consume each day, including age, sex and activity levels.
+It’s important to note that many factors can affect the amount of protein a person should aim to consume each day, including age, sex and activity levels.
 Having a chronic illness or recovering from injury can also affect the amount of protein you need daily.

 Protein is necessary for many reactions and processes in the body.
-Muscle growth and repair, a well-functioning immune system, adequate sleep and weight maintenance all depend on adequate protein intake.
-But those are just a few of the functions that require protein—there are many other components of health and well-being that rely on adequate levels of the macronutrient.
+Muscle growth and repair, a well-functioning immune system, adequate sleep, and weight maintenance all depend on adequate protein intake.
+But those are just a few of the functions that require protein — there are many other components of health and well-being that rely on adequate levels of the macronutrient.

-When protein is consumed from a food source (think beans, meat and nuts), it's broken down into its smallest building blocks called amino acids.
+When protein is consumed from a food source (Think: beans, meat and nuts), it’s broken down into its smallest building blocks called amino acids.
 The majority of these amino acids can be made in the body; however, there are nine amino acids that are essential, meaning they must be consumed from the diet.

 4 Signs of Protein Deficiency

 1.You get sick regularly or colds seem to linger.